RPongWeb/MLPython/README.md

 Now when we input a new flower , it will be able to determine whether or not it's an Iris flower!

+Special thanks to Cornell Univeristy for the free information provided on their website : http://machinelearning.cis.cornell.edu/